 Check your battery

-Car batteries and humans have one thing in common — they hate being cold.
-Even a working battery can refuse to turn over if it doesn’t like the weather.
-In fact, low temps can reduce a battery’s power by up to 50 percent.
+Car batteries and humans have one thing in common: they hate being cold.
+Even a working battery can refuse to turn over if it doesn’t like the weather, because low temperatures can reduce a battery’s power by up to 50 percent.
 Consider replacing your battery, or, at the very least, take it to the mechanic and get it checked before the worst of winter hits.
 The tests aren’t always 100-percent accurate, so if you’re concerned, simply opt for a new one or purchase a pair of jumper cables.
 Either way, keep an eye on your battery posts throughout the year and use baking soda, water, and a small wire brush to keep them free of corrosion.

 Schedule an inspection

-Just like a visit to the doctor, it’s never a bad idea to bring your car to a licensed professional to make sure everything is in working order.
+Just like a visit to the doctor, it’s never a bad idea to bring your car to an experienced professional to make sure everything is in working order.
 Feel free to skip this step if you can perform the checkup yourself, but with the extra strains of winter, a second opinion is never a bad idea.

 A mechanic will inform you whether your car’s various systems and parts — the radiator, brakes, etc. — are in tip-top condition, while ensuring your car’s fluids — antifreeze, brake fluid, oil, etc. — are at the correct levels.
 We also recommend leaving at least a half a tank of gas in your car at all times to prevent your fuel lines from freezing.
 Changing the oil before winter isn’t a bad idea, either.